Quantum Steganography via Coherent and Fock State Encoding in an Optical Medium: Discussion and Future Work

 \section{Discussion and Future Work}

 As we can see, the Fock state encoding is superior in the noiseless case and also doesn't require key.
 Moreover, it is straightforward and the encoding has a clean visual representation based on Pascal's triangle (as shown in the Appendix).
 However, coherent states are more resistant to noise and are easier to generate in the lab, although they perform noticeably worse under either ideal (Helstrom limit) or homodyne measurements.
-In both cases, however, it is viable to communicate information covertly using the above-described methods for any channel parameter $\Bar{n}$.
+In both cases, however, it is viable to communicate information covertly using the above-described methods for any channel parameter $\Bar{n}$, and even in the coherent case the amount of secret key required is low compared to, for example, a one-time pad.

 There are many possible future directions to explore to build on this work.
 An interesting problem is that of modeling noisy channels---for example, one with an existing thermal noise background---and the transmission of coherent states through such a channel (which is a well-understood problem) \cite{Vourdas}.
 Such a study would provide a more thorough grounding for this work's study of coherent state methods, which are suboptimal in the noiseless case we have examined.